benthillerkus/db_migrations_with_multiverse_time_travel/README.md

 </details>

-If the database had the old migrations by `b`, but is now being driven by the code on `main`, after `a` and `b` had been merged into it, _Db Migrations with Multiverse Timetravel_ would see that the database has migrations applied that the app code doesn't know about and would then migrate these down until the database is at a migration the app code knows of.
+If the database had the old migrations by `b`, but is now being driven by the code on `main`, after `a` and `b` had been merged into it, _Db Migrations with Multiverse time_travel_ would see that the database has migrations applied that the app code doesn't know about and would then migrate these down until the database is at a migration the app code knows of.
 It can then run the remaining up migrations inside the app code.

 ```mermaid
 stateDiagram-v2